Stijnantoine99/theorie/README.md

 ## Solution
-It is our job to create the most profitable outcome possible.
-Here we need to create the neighbourhood with the highest house prices and therefore the highest total price for the area.
-To reach this ultimate situation we wrote 4 different algorithms.
+It is our task to create the most profitable outcome possible.
+In order to do this, we need to create a neighbourhood with the highest house prices and therefore the highest total price for the area.
+To reach this ultimate situation we have written 4 different algorithms which are briefly explained below.
+A more detailed description of each algorithm can be found in the algorithms folder or be accessed by the links below.

 1. [Random algorithm](https://github.com/Stijnantoine99/theorie/tree/master/code/algoritmes/random_algorithm)